RobSka17/PlanetsWebApp/README.md

 container called planetswebapp_container, connected on planetswebappnetwork.
 It is important that planetsdb_container should be running and have completed setup before the web app container runs as otherwise the code-first generation of the database will fail.

-Assuming either of the above methods have been used, open your browser and navigate to port 5000 to use the app.
+Assuming either of the above methods have been used, open your browser and navigate to localhost port 5000 to use the app.

 **Visual Studio & IIS:**
 The app can also be run by opening the solution in Visual Studio and running via IIS.